LIDR-academy/AI4Devs-videogame-sr-01/game-of-life-MVCDS/prompts.md

 Context: we will focus first on design how the game will work, then we will implement it using vanilla JavaScript, HTML, and CSS

+## Pompt 2: Create basic game

+Start the first implementation phase by setting up the project structure and basic functionalities